mirekphd/docker-nomachine-desktop/README.md

 # Description
-A large collection of data science libraries from Kaggle Kernels to perform server-side modeling with a graphical Desktop (Lubuntu/LXDE + NoMachine/NX server) but with all available free software for Python 3 and R: using not only terminal/CLI apps accessible via SSH (python/iPython, R) or browser-based apps (Jupyter Notebook Server, RStudio Server Free) but also classic "local" IDEs (Spyder, RStudio).
+A large collection of data science libraries from Kaggle Kernels to perform server-side modeling with a graphical Desktop (Lubuntu/LXDE + NoMachine/NX server) but with all available free software for Python 3 and R: using not only command-line apps accessible via SSH (python/iPython, R) or browser-based apps (Jupyter Notebook Server, RStudio Server Free) but also classic "local" IDEs (Spyder, RStudio).

 # Building the docker image
 ```